 The most valuable finds include jewellery of the 10th century found in grave in the burial grounds on the territory of the so-called Pheasantry and Lumbe Garden.
 The deceased, who were at least partly members of the entourage of the princes, were buried with their gold and silver decorations, some of which were evidently imported from Great Moravia while others were produced in Bohemia after Great Moravian models.
 Found in the richest graves were drum-shaped earrings decorated with small grains, earrings with animal heads, round buttons with glass imitations of precious stones, S-shaped earrings and other jewels.

-Of the rarer finds of an older period mention should at least be made of glass, so-called Arab cup of the 13th century, finely decorated with a gilded inscription and stylized dolphins, and a group of ceramic vessels dating in the 12th and 13th centuries and found in the so-called Romanesque well in the basement of the southern wing.
+Of the rarer finds of an older period, mention should at least be made of glass, so-called Arab cup of the 13th century, finely decorated with a gilded inscription and stylized dolphins, and a group of ceramic vessels dating back to the 12th and 13th centuries and found in the so-called Romanesque well in the basement of the southern wing.

 Tiles from several richly decorated stoves rank among the most valuable finds.
 Figural reliefs, evidently created after quality graphic models, were provided with a multi-coloured glaze and in some cases they were gilded as well.

-A team of specialists from the AVCR Archaeological Institution, the Office of the President, and Prague Castle administration, after many years of exploration and with the help of the most modern technology, discovered the location of the original storage of the remains of the Czech king and Roman emperor Charles IV under the main altar of the church of St. Vitus.
+A team of specialists from the AVCR Archaeological Institution, the Office of the President, and Prague Castle Administration, after many years of exploration and with the help of the most modern technology, discovered the location of the original storage of the remains of the Czech king and Roman emperor Charles IV under the main altar of the church of St. Vitus.
 The existence of the ancient Royal Tomb is also mentioned in some archives and historic manuscripts.
-Its rediscovery for the present generation, and hence its precise location and viewing of its areas, however, occurred in March of this year after five years of preparation.
-It is already evident that this is a find of great significance, but it will be necessary to wait for at least several months for the results of research and the answers to many questions.
+Its rediscovery for the present generation, and hence its precise location and viewing of its areas, however, occurred in March 2005 after five years of preparation.
+It is evident that this is a find of great significance.

 Notice: The following document is available in Czech language only.

-The restoring and conservation works of the Prague Castle administration during six years of operation became a top workplace of world-class parameters.
+The restoring and conservation works of the Prague Castle administration became a top workplace of world-class parameters.
 The working areas achieve outstanding results, particularly in the area of restoring and conserving historic textiles.
-The working areas have found their head office in 1998 in the areas of the former Institute of Gentlewomen at Prague castle.
+The working areas have found their head office in 1998 in the areas of the former Institute of Gentlewomen at Prague Castle.
 They were put into operation in the first half of 1999.
-The Prague Castle administration previously considered setting up a smaller depository atelier for treating the most precious artistic articles.
-With regard to the necessity of preserving the unique collection of grave textiles from the 10th to the 17th centuries and the needs of speeding up restoration of the abundant collection of castle tapestries and sacred paraments from the Cathedral of St. Vitus fund, the whole concept of the working areas was soon modified.
+Prague Castle Administration previously considered setting up a smaller depository atelier for treating the most precious artistic articles.
+With regard to the necessity of preserving the unique collection of funeral textiles from the 10th to the 17th centuries and the needs of speeding up restoration of the abundant collection of Castle tapestries and sacred paraments from the Cathedral of St. Vitus, the whole concept of the working areas was soon modified.